The Best 3 Days in Paris Itinerary & Tips for First-Timers

 Day 2: Montmartre, a Seine River Cruise, and a Cabaret Show

-Let’s find out what awaits in on your second day in Paris!
+Let’s find out what awaits you on your second day in Paris!

 In the morning, find your way to Montmartre Hill.
 Lots of climbing will be involved here, but hey – the best views are from above!